Photo by Mika Baumeister via Unsplash

 - Say yes to opportunity before it disappears.

-- Get help on an as needed basis.
+- Get help on an as-needed basis.

 - Leverage the one unique idea into a robust platform.

-- Create complementary products and services.
+- Create complimentary products and services.

 - Design your one unique idea to help many.

 - Serve on committees that can benefit from your insights.